The Free Thinkers guide to the Bible

 Revealing the veiled battle for Authority

 Welcome back to the Free Thinkers guide to the bible.
 I created this series so that ‘anyone’ can explore and understand the bible.
 You don’t need to be a biblical scholar; all you need is a desire to see what is written.
 I will present to you several biblical examples and demonstrate the process of sifting the accounts to reveal the hidden.
 This process is very similar to archeology, where the layers are excavated and analyzed.
-Just not the dirty part, though you will be digging up some dirt along the way.

 Warning:

 The series unfolds like a story in a book.
 Please study the content in the order it is presented in order to have the best experience.
+The study series begins with Part 1 #1 – The Flood

 When reading the bible or listening to a Priest, Rabbi or Pastor, have you heard or read contradictions, peculiarities or repetitions that caused your subconscious mind to pause and attempt to reconcile them?
 Like myself, You may have told yourself “I’m sure there is a reasonable explanation for this”, or “I will look into that later”… more than likely you never got around to it, or decided like the majority of people, that you would trust those with more experience than yourself.